-While it is roomy and has a livable third-row seat, the Explorer still trails the competition.
-Handling is ungainly, the ride is not entirely settled, and the non-turbo V6 powertrain is unrefined.
-For its 2016 model year freshening, Ford gave the Explorer new optional safety systems, a 2.3-liter turbo four-cylinder engine, revised front and rear fascias, and a new Platinum top trim level.
-Also new are front and rear 180-degree cameras that have a wash function to keep the lens clean.
+Though it is roomy and has a livable third-row seat, the Explorer trails the competition.
+Handling is ungainly, the ride is not entirely settled, and the nonturbo V6 powertrain is unrefined.
+Ford's three-row SUV offers a slew of optional safety systems, as well as a more fuel-efficient 2.3-liter turbo four-cylinder engine.
+The top-shelf Platinum trim level is quite luxurious.
+The front and rear 180-degree cameras have a wash function to keep the lens clean.
 Lane-keeping assist and adaptive cruise control are optional.
 The MyFord Touch system now includes redundant knobs and buttons to compensate for the unresponsive onscreen touch-sensitive buttons and controls.